-Keep talking these through, and before long I can guarantee that any stress and anxiety you feel around money will start to leave you.
+Keep discussing your finances by talking through these strengths and weaknesses, and before long I can guarantee that any stress and anxiety you feel around money will start to leave you.

 Take it from me, having a partner on board, working as a team toward attaining a common goal truly is one of the keys to a happy relationship.